jckuri/Hippocampal-Volume-Quantification-in-Alzheimers-Progression/section3/validation_plan.md

 ## What data will the algorithm perform well in the real world and what data it might not perform well on?

 Obviously this software is intended to work with relatively older people.
 This software is not designed for children.
+The software works well with both genders: Male and female.

-This software only works with "HippoCrop" volumes, in other words, parts of MRI brain scans which only contains the hippocampus.
+This software only works with "HippoCrop" volumes, in other words, parts of MRI brain scans which only contain the hippocampus.
 This software will not work well with entire MRI brain scans in which the volume contains all the parts of the brain.